DoggersHusky/silverstripe-fa-picker/README.md

 -   you can now remove the selected icon
 -   icons are now paginated
 -   list of icons sizes are now bigger
+-   added tooltip to show the name of the selcted icon